ignite7/Getit/README.md

 6. You can copy and remove your old downloads in the options of the menu 'URL RECOVERY'.

+7. You can clear all fields with the button 'CLEAR FIELDS'.

-7. If you want more information you can contact me in [Sergio van Berkel Acosta](https://sergiovanberkel.com).
+8. If you want more information you can contact me in [Sergio van Berkel Acosta](https://sergiovanberkel.com).

-8. And finally thank you for uses this program!
+9. And finally thank you for uses this program!

 # Thanks 👏🏻